 Practicing PLAB 2 cases with colleagues and friends is one of the main forms of preparation for the PLAB 2 exam.
 This exercise can be efficient, beneficial and lead to exponential growth in confidence…OR…it can end up fixing bad habits, just being done ‘for the sake of it’ and generally being a waste of valuable preparation time.

-These 5 thoughts are developed from personal experience of having prepared many doctors for this exam through our 1-day PLAB 2 courses, as well as having been a PLAB 2 examiner myself.
+These 5 thoughts are developed from personal experience of having prepared many doctors for this exam through our half day Live PLAB 2 courses, as well as having been a PLAB 2 examiner myself.

 Record your Cases